Worked Example — U.S. Term Limits, Inc. v. Thornton

 Judicial Framing: Uniform National Eligibility

-The governing structural premise of the majority opinion is that congressional eligibility must be nationally uniform.
+The governing structural premise of the majority opinion is that congressional eligibility must maintain national uniformity.
 State-level variation in eligibility design is treated as constitutionally impermissible in itself, with federalism-based variation excluded from consideration as a permissible design choice.

 The Constitution does not expressly require uniformity of eligibility standards across states, nor does it prohibit voter-imposed limits on cumulative service.
 Uniformity is instead inferred as a structural necessity once eligibility is framed as exclusively constitutional.